-- 7 out of 10 consumers will leave a review for a business if they're asked to reviews.
+- 7 out of 10 consumers will leave a review for a business if they're asked to review it.

 - 84% of people trust online reviews as much as a personal recommendation.

-Once the Google My Business listings have been optimised correctly, then it’s time to concentrate on strategies to get the listings to show up in the all-important Local-Pack, on position 1, 2 or 3.
+Once the Google Business Profile listings have been optimised correctly, then it’s time to concentrate on strategies to get the listings to show up in the all-important Local Pack, on position 1, 2 or 3.

 Shady local SEO provider claims and practices

 Here are just some of the amazing promises and shady tactics we’ve seen from overnight SEO gurus.
 Some of them relate specifically to local SEO strategies, and the rest to website SEO practices.
 The two are intertwined – in that Local SEO requires some onsite and offsite SEO strategies.